00Julian00/Voice-Analysis-Toolkit/README.md

 ```
 "microphone_index" is the only required parameter.

-Call `transcriptionGenerator = transcriptor.start()` to start the transcription and receive a generator that continuously yields the current sentence spoken by the user.
+Call `transcriptionGenerator = transcriptor.start()` to start the transcription and receive a generator that continuously yields an array of the words and timestamps of the current sentence spoken by the user.
 If a sentence is finished, it will yield this sentence, until the user starts speaking again, at which point it will yield the progress of the next sentence.

 Call `transcriptor.close()` to stop the generator.